 The School counts with the participation of internationally renowned musicians, including some Prince of Asturias Awards laureates.

-The Prince of Asturias Foundation International Music School is the result of an ambitious project that was launched in 1990.
+The Princess of Asturias Foundation International Music School is the result of an ambitious project that was launched in 1990.
 The relocation to Oviedo of the permanent residence of the prestigious Moscow Virtuosi Chamber Orchestra and six famed music professors (Gaiane Pogossova, Tsiala Kvernadze, Alexei Mijlin, Alexander Fedorchenko, Victor Afanassiev and Yuri Nasushkin), sparked an idea that once developed, significantly changed the region's artistic and musical scene and help lay the foundations for quality training, not only for Asturian youths with a talent for music, but also for youths from other parts of Spain and from abroad.

 After years of collaboration and on the initiative of Yuri Nasushkin, the Foundation created its International Music School in 2005 to mark the 25th anniversary of the Prince of Asturias Awards.